6.451.1 Policies, Authorities, Categories, and Approvals

 Background

-1. by his/her suggestion, invention, superior accomplishment, or other personal effort contributes to the efficiency, economy, or other improvement of government operations or achieves a significant reduction in paperwork; or
+1. By suggestion, invention, superior accomplishment, or other personal effort contributes to the efficiency, economy, or other improvement of government operations or achieves a significant reduction in paperwork, or

-2. performs a special act or service in the public interest regarding or related to his/her official employment.”
+2. Performs a special act or service in the public interest regarding or related to their official employment.

-For employees in bargaining units (BUs) covered by negotiated agreements, appropriate negotiated agreement provisions relating to subjects in this section should also be reviewed.
-For BU employees, should any of these instructions conflict with a provision of a negotiated agreement, the agreement will prevail.
+Bargaining unit (BU) employees should also review appropriate negotiated agreement provisions relating to subjects in this section.
+Should any of these instructions conflict with a provision of a negotiated agreement, the agreement will prevail.

 Material Changes